getsling/GVCache/README.md

 - (NSTimeInterval)ageForKey:(NSString *)key;
 ```

+This method makes it possible to create a "rolling cache", exactly as we do with the [LastFm library](https://github.com/gangverk/LastFm) in Last.fm's [Scrobbler for iOS](http://www.last.fm/hardware/ios) app.

 GVCache was created with a new name so a [CocoaPods](http://cocoapods.org) podspec could be shared independently from EGOCache.

 # About EGOCache 2.0